• Home

 4. Add the Lights from Top to Bottom

 The best way to string lights on a Christmas tree is to start at the top and work your way down.
 The reason I do this is that the top is usually sparse and it is hard to hide the wires.
-I can use whatever amount of lights that is needed to get this area just right.
-Once I think it looks OK, I proceed down the tree.

-How to Keep the Christmas Tree Light Strands from Getting Tangled As You Work
+How to Keep the Christmas Tree Light Strands from Getting Tangled As You Work?

-To keep the strands from tangling as you add them to the tree, wrap them around your shoulders like a shawl.
-This allows you to pull the strand freely when you need more to string and keeps it from tangling.
+To keep the strands from tangling as you hang lights to the tree, wrap them around your shoulders like a shawl.

 example of wrapping Christmas tree lights from the top